-This tutorial works also on Quicken 2016 Deluxe, Quicken 2017 Deluxe or higher editions, like Home Business or another one.
-It doesn't work on Quicken Starter edition.
-If you have Quicken 2005-2014 you may use this tutorial, as well.
+This tutorial works also on Quicken 2005-2017 Deluxe or higher editions, like Home Business.
+It doesn't work on the Quicken Starter Edition.

 There are two types of QIF files:

 Now to import a QIF file into Quicken click 'File' - 'File Import' - 'QIF File'.

 Then click the 'Browse' button and select a QIF file.

 In our case, we have a Checking Account Name.
 We can not select it in the 'Quicken account to import into' Tab.
 We have only 'All Accounts', that's what we must select.

 A QIF file has an Account Name, as part of the QIF file.
 When you are using ProperSoft converter you have to enter that Account Name before converting to a QIF file.
 In this case, we have a Checking Account and we enter the Account Name, as Checking.